 It’s been weird.
-Because I’d meet one, whether through the internet or minding my business going about London, and one by one they’d turn me off.
+Because I’d meet one, wether through the internet or minding my business going about London, and one by one they’d turn me off.
 So much so, that I can only report two sexual encounters.
-Allyuh know, if I ain’t commit these encounters to any journal in anything other than a passing references, then my darlings other than to say they were disappointing, they’re unworthy of any detailed documentation.
+Allyuh know, if I ain’t commit these encounters to any journal in anything other than a passing references, then my darlings other than to say they were disappointing and unworthy of any detailed documentation.

 I don’t know what it is.
 It isn’t that these brothers are uneducated, some of them have been downright clever.
 However, a little too clever for their own good, and most definitely for mine.

 I couldn’t see anything of myself in them, and you know, I need a man to mirror me at certain levels.
 I have also been plagued by the, “What does that word mean?” comment enough for me to be like, “I sorry Dada, I going to pass, oui?”

 Yet, they keep showing up.
 The thing that disturbed me the most, is the way they seem incapable of keeping their hands to themselves.
 They have to touch me, hug me, kiss me all on the first date.
 Chile, within one minute of the meeting.
 Before we have had even a proper conversation.
 “Hey!
 Personal space.
 New concept for you, I can see, but you going to have to step off a little.”

 Whatever it was, the way they smelt, their hair, their attitudes, the clinging fawning, the inability to understand their English, the loud talking on their mobiles while I sit completely clueless, the OBVIOUS, PAINFULLY OBVIOUS macking… I mean really, they took me for a pretty face and nothing more.
 A female to fuck and it was completely transparent.
 They all have been.